Lower School

 Becoming More Competent Scholars and Responsible Citizens

-Third Grade students work year-round on what will ultimately be a personalized bound book of their own work at year's end.
+Third Grade students work year-round on what will ultimately be a personalized bound book of their own work at the end of the school year.
 The collection includes well-developed creative writing, poetry, essays, reports, selected works from classmates, special memories, and photographs.
 This becomes a special keepsake that highlights the important accomplishments and memories of Third Grade.
 "Literature Circles" occur throughout the year, as well.
-Students are assigned certain jobs while reading (such as discussion director), each responsible for "teaching" the other students in their circle, all the while helping to improve reading comprehension and writing skills, as well as promote responsibility and accountability.
+Students are assigned certain jobs while reading class novels, each responsible for "teaching" the other students in their circle, all the while helping to improve reading comprehension and writing skills, as well as promote responsibility and accountability.
 Social studies and science become more important, as breadth of knowledge, higher level thinking about complex subject matter, and content comprehension are emphasized.
-Native American culture, the rain forest, and force are examples of challenging topics.
-An overnight at Indian Hills Camp is a highlight of several valuable field trips.
-The students sleep in teepees, learn about the Kumeyaay and the use of natural resources and the land.
-They play cooperative games of Native American origin, take a night hike, pound Yucca into rope, and enjoy legends told by a mountain man around the campfire.
+Native American culture, weather and climate, and forces in motion are examples of challenging topics.
+A visit to the Kumeyaay Cultural Center is a highlight of several valuable field trips.
+The students experience daily life as a Kumeyaay child, learning about their culture, the use of natural resources and the land.
+They play cooperative games of Native American origin, take a hike, pound Yucca into rope, and enjoy legends told by a tribal member.
 Simultaneously with all of this, students attend PE & Spanish class daily, as well as art, music, drama, library and technology on a weekly basis.
 Following is a snapshot of the 3rd grade’s first quarter curriculum:

 Reading: Class novel – Because of Winn-Dixie; dictionary skills & vocabulary